 Expansive changes are happening now within enterprises: management and executives, IT teams, and business units are driving digital transformation, more gradual but more frequent software upgrades, and more automation and self-service in IT services centralization.
 MSIX supports all this better than any other packaging technology ever has, but MSI software stays afloat as well with its numerous advantages that no other package type is able to one-up.

-Together with our partner clearByte, we have prepared an ultimate overview of advantages, disadvantages and differences between MSI and MSIX.
+Together with our partner clearByte, we have prepared an ultimate MSI vs MSIX overview of advantages, disadvantages and differences between these packages.

 What is MSI

 Windows Installer, also known as MSI, is a Microsoft technology introduced with Office 2000 intended to create more coherency in the area of application deployment and management on Windows.